drumusician/student_manager/blog/user_roles.md

 # Real World Phoenix

-## User Roles
+## User Roles -> the explicit way

 Welcome back!
-In the last episode of this series we implemented user authentication.
+In the [last episode](https://www.theguild.nl/real-world-phoenix-lets-auth-some-users/) of this series we implemented user authentication.
 Now let's see how we can implement user authorization by implementing different user roles into our system.

-We used Pow! for our authentication and that library also has a guide for implementing a user roles system.
+We used [Pow!](https://github.com/danschultzer/pow) for our authentication and that library also has a guide for implementing a user roles system.
 Let's see how far that gets us and I'd like to actually take it a bit further and implement different sign up flows for these different user roles.

 But as always, we shouldn't get ahead of ourselves and make it too complicated too soon, so we'll first implement basic user roles.
 We are going to create a signup flow where an anonymous visitor can simply choose to sign up as a teacher or as a student.
 I already know I want to be able to define multple roles in the future so I'll take that into account when creating the field I'm going to use, but we'll not complicate things too much so for now 1 role will be set on signup.